MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-console-sharepoint-integration.md

     - For Operations Manager 1801 and later, and the corresponding URs, append `?removeTree=True` at the end of the URL to disable the tree view from being displayed with the web part.

-    To enable the tree view, do not append any value at the end of the URL.
+    To enable the tree view, don't append any value at the end of the URL.

-9. Configure the appearance, layout, and Advance properties of the SharePoint page, and then click **OK**.
+9. Configure the appearance, layout, and Advance properties of the SharePoint page, and select **OK**.

-10. On the menu bar, click **Save & Close**.
+10. On the menu bar, select **Save & Close**.

 ## Next steps